un1xr00t/macloganalyzer/README.md

 **Output:** Prints a summary of the clusters to the terminal, which can help you identify common issues or patterns across multiple crash logs.

 **Output Options:**
-Use --output json for JSON output or omit for plain text output..
+Use --output json for JSON output or omit for plain text output.